imperva/dsfkit/README.md

    <td>

    ```
-   This fond will be used to denote code blocks, commands or user input.
+   This font will be used to denote code blocks, commands or user input.
    ```

    </td>